Sasanian Empire: Christianity

-Christians in the Sasanian Empire belonged mainly to the Nestorian Church (Church of the East) and the Jacobite Church (Syriac Orthodox Church) branches of Christianity.
-Although these churches originally maintained ties with Christian churches in the Roman Empire, they were indeed quite different from them.
-One reason for this was that the liturgical language of the Nestorian and Jacobite Churches was Syriac rather than Greek, the language of Roman Christianity during the early centuries (and the language of Eastern Roman Christianity in later centuries).
+Christians in the Sasanian Empire belonged mainly to the Nestorian Church (Church of the East) and the Jacobite Church (Syriac Orthodox Church).
+Although these churches originally maintained ties with Christian churches in the Roman Empire, they were quite different from them: the liturgical language of the Nestorian and Jacobite Churches was Syriac rather than Greek.
 Another reason for a separation between Eastern and Western Christianity was strong pressure from the Sasanian authorities to sever connections with Rome, since the Sasanian Empire was often at war with the Roman Empire.

 Christianity was recognized by Yazdegerd I in 409 as an allowable faith within the Sasanian Empire.

 The major break with mainstream Christianity came in 431, due to the pronouncements of the First Council of Ephesus.
-The Council condemned Nestorius, a theologian of Cilician/Kilikian origin and the patriarch of Constantinople, for teaching a view of Christology in accordance with which he refused to call Mary, mother of Jesus, "Theotokos" or Mother of God.
+The Council condemned Nestorius, the patriarch of Constantinople, for teaching a view of Christology in accordance with which he was reluctant to call Mary, mother of Jesus, "Theotokos", or Mother of God.
 While the teaching of the Council of Ephesus was accepted within the Roman Empire, the Sasanian church disagreed with the condemnation of Nestorius' teachings.
 When Nestorius was deposed as patriarch, a number of his followers fled to the Sasanian Empire.
 Persian emperors used this opportunity to strengthen Nestorius' position within the Sasanian church (which made up the vast majority of the Christians in the predominantly Zoroastrian Persian Empire) by eliminating the most important pro-Roman clergymen in Persia and making sure that their places were taken by Nestorians.
 This was to assure that these Christians would be loyal to the Persian Empire, and not to the Roman.

 Most of the Christians in the Sasanian empire lived on the western edge of the empire, predominantly in Mesopotamia, but there were also important extant communities in the more northern territories, namely Caucasian Albania, Lazica, Iberia, and the Persian part of Armenia.
 Other important communities were to be found on the island of Tylos (present day Bahrain), the southern coast of the Persian Gulf, and the area of the Arabian kingdom of Lakhm.
 Some of these areas were the earliest to be Christianized; the kingdom of Armenia became the first independent Christian state in the world in 301.
 While a number of Assyrian territories had almost become fully Christianized even earlier during the 3rd century, they never became independent nations.